Expensify/App/e2e/README.md

 However, to enable the WebSocket communication to our local WebSocket server, we need to allow [cleartext http traffic](https://developer.android.com/training/articles/security-config#CleartextTrafficPermitted).
-Therefor, a customized release build type is needed, which is called `e2eRelease`.
-This build type has clear text traffic enabled, but works otherwise just like a release build.
+Therefore, a customized release build type is needed, which is called `e2eRelease`.
+This build type has clear text traffic enabled but works otherwise just like a release build.

 In addition to that, another entry file will be used (instead of `index.js`).
 The entry file used is `src/libs/E2E/reactNativeEntry.js`.
 By using a custom entry file we avoid bundling any e2e testing code